Proposal for transduction between microwave and optical photons using $\mathrm{^{167}Er}$-doped yttrium orthosilicate

 Before we proceed to talk about how this protocol works, we first illustrate the system and the Hamiltonian associated with it.
 An ensemble of Er ions is placed inside an optical cavity and a microwave superconducting coplanar waveguide (CPW) cavity.
-As shown in Fig. \ref{fig: dark}, the optical transition $\ket{g_1}-\ket{e}$ is coupled to the optical cavity and the transition $\ket{g_1}-\ket{g_2}$ is coupled to the microwave cavity, while the transition $\ket{e}-\ket{g_2}$ is driven by a classical field with Rabi frequency $\Omega$.
-Here for simplicity, we ignore the inhomogeneity in the coupling strength and define two average coupling strengths for ions as $\Tilde{g}_1$ and $\Tilde{g}_2$ \cite{wesenberg2009quantum,amsuss2011cavity,li2017quantum} (for the effect of inhomogeneity in the coupling strength, see Ref\cite{kubo2010strong}).
-The detunings in the optical transition and transition $\ket{e}-\ket{g_2}$ are set to be the same with $\Delta_j=\omega^j_{eg_1}-\omega_1=\omega^j_{eg_2}-\omega_\Omega$, where $\omega_1,\omega_\Omega$ are the frequencies for the optical cavity and the classical control field, and the index $j$ indicates the $j$th ion.
+As shown in Fig. \ref{fig: dark}, the optical transition $\ket{g}-\ket{e}$ is coupled to the optical cavity and the transition $\ket{g}-\ket{s}$ is coupled to the microwave cavity, while the transition $\ket{e}-\ket{s}$ is driven by a classical field with Rabi frequency $\Omega$.
+Here, unlike the scheme of Ref \cite{williamson2014magneto} (where all fields are detuned from the transitions), only the optical fields are detuned.
+Therefore, as explained in the following paragraphs, we use the dark mode of the collective spin excitations for the conversion and take into account the effect of spin decay and dephasing rates.

+For simplicity, we ignore the inhomogeneity in the coupling strength and define two average coupling strengths for ions as $\Tilde{g}_1$ and $\Tilde{g}_2$ \cite{wesenberg2009quantum,amsuss2011cavity,li2017quantum} (for the effect of inhomogeneity in the coupling strength, see Ref\cite{kubo2010strong}).
+The detunings in the optical transition and transition $\ket{e}-\ket{s}$ are set to be the same with $\Delta_j=\omega^j_{eg}-\omega_1=\omega^j_{es}-\omega_\Omega$, where $\omega_1,\omega_\Omega$ are the frequencies for the optical cavity and the classical control field, and the index $j$ indicates the $j$th ion.
 We introduce the average detuning $\Delta=\Delta_j-\delta_j$ where $\delta_j$ is the inhomogenous broadening for the $j$th spin in the excited state.